WHITE PAPER BY DR. WHITTENBURG, RN, PM, FHIMSS

 The Healthcare Information Technology (HIT) standards development process is the result of a world-wide effort of Standards Development Organizations (SDOs).

-LOINC is owned by the Regenstrief Institute is a dynamic, people-centered research organization driven by a mission to connect and innovate for better health.
+The LOINC terminology standard is governed by the Regenstrief Institute a dynamic, people-centered research organization.